Renting a Condo Vs. an Apartment in NYC

 Rules and Regulations

-Generally, the residential rules are set by the HOA, such as trash removal, trash that is stored outside your door, and picking up after your pet.
+Generally, the HOA sets the residential rules, such as removing trash stored outside your door and picking up after your pet.

-If you have a pet, make sure to check with the condo you would be potentially renting with as the rules may vary from unit to unit
+If you have a pet, check with the condo you would be potentially renting with, as the rules may vary from unit to unit.

 The Pros and Cons of Renting an Apartment